johnynek/bosatsu/docs/language_guide.md

 The caveat is that you cannot have any bindings in the pattern when used as a matches expression.

+A key feature of Bosatsu pattern matching: at least one branch must match.
+The compiler will check this and fail to compile any code that could fail to match at runtime.
+The error will list the branches that are not covered.

 ## Functions
-As we have seen, each function returns a single value which is the final expression in the function block.
+As we have seen in above examples, each function returns a single value which is the final expression in the function block.
+The reason for this difference with Python is that in Bosatsu, there are no side-effects.
+There is no reason to compute something if it is not going to be returned, and as such, the last line of every def would be a return.
+Like Python chooses to omit return in `lambda` expressions, we choose to remove `return` entirely from bosatsu.

 All functions internally are functions of a single value returning a single value.
 We have syntax to call multiple variable functions, but that is just syntactic sugar over curried functions.